How to use USWDS

 First meaningful paint

-As described on developers.google.com, First meaningful paint is a browser-supplied metric that measures how long it takes for the most meaningful content to be fully rendered on the site.
+As described on developer.chrome.com, First meaningful paint is a browser-supplied metric that measures how long it takes for the most meaningful content to be fully rendered on the site.
 Measurement involves watching all layout events as the page loads, filtering by events for new objects above the page fold, and then accounting for web font loading.
 By using these heuristics, the metric is a relatively accurate measure of how long it takes for the most important content on the site to be fully rendered.
 This was confirmed by having first meaningful paint tested against speed index for a large number of sites.
 This metric is closely related to speed index, as both are accurate measurements of a user’s perceived performance.

 Pros